cap-js-community/cds-cucumber/docs/ENV.md

 ### SLOW_DOWN

-Specifies the number of secconds to wait between the single operations.
+Specifies the number of seconds to wait between the single operations.

 Example:
 ```